๐Ÿฅ—Intro to Nutrition

 • Respiratory heat loss occurs as water vapor leaves the lungs, contributing to thermoregulation even at rest

-• Blood volume maintenance allows proper circulation to the skin surface where heat exchange occurs
+• Blood volume maintenance allows proper circulation to the skin surface, where heat exchange occurs

 Nutrient Transport and Waste Removal

-• Blood plasma is approximately 90% water—this fluid medium carries oxygen, glucose, amino acids, and vitamins to every cell
+• Blood plasma is approximately 90% water.
+This fluid medium carries oxygen, glucose, amino acids, and vitamins to every cell.

-• Kidney filtration depends on adequate hydration to flush metabolic waste products like urea and creatinine
+• Kidney filtration depends on adequate hydration to flush metabolic waste products like urea and creatinine.

-• Lymphatic circulation requires fluid balance to transport immune cells and remove cellular debris
+• Lymphatic circulation requires fluid balance to transport immune cells and remove cellular debris.

 Structural and Mechanical Functions

-• Synovial fluid lubricates joints—dehydration can increase friction and contribute to joint discomfort during movement
+• Synovial fluid lubricates joints.
+Dehydration can increase friction and contribute to joint discomfort during movement.

-• Cerebrospinal fluid cushions the brain and spinal cord, requiring consistent hydration for proper protection
+• Cerebrospinal fluid cushions the brain and spinal cord, requiring consistent hydration for proper protection.

-• Digestive secretions including saliva, gastric juice, and bile all require water as their primary component
+• Digestive secretions including saliva, gastric juice, and bile all require water as their primary component.

 Hydration Requirements and Variables

 Daily water needs aren't one-size-fits-all.
-Individual requirements depend on the balance between fluid intake and fluid losses, which vary dramatically based on internal and external factors.
+Individual requirements depend on the balance between fluid intake and fluid losses, which vary based on internal and external factors.

 Baseline Daily Requirements